aligajani/ansible-playbooks-laravel-5/README.md

 Ideally suitable for Laravel setups, this Ansible provision recipe does a lot more than you might think.
 The configurations includes the industry standard optmizations so you can run a high traffic site out of the box.

 The php7.0 'batteries included' build by Ondrej Sury comes with all the necessary extensions to satisfy major framework requirements.
-For example, see the list below and see the goodies that our playbooks supplies.
+See the list below to marvel at the range of goodies.

 * php7.0-common
 * php7.0-cli